Subscribe To

 Organic Christmas Recipes:

 Marzipan icing is pretty easy to make.
 It is simply egg, ground almond and icing sugar.
-If you make your own you can be certain that the egg is organic, or at least free-range.
+If you make your own you can make certain that the egg is organic, or at least free-range.
+Most health food shops should stock organic almonds.

 12 oz icing sugar